 - Identify the interests, needs, and concerns of the age 60-and-over population of the town and their families.

 - Develop, implement, and promote programs and services to respond to those interests, needs, and concerns.

-- Educate the public regarding the needs and skills of older Bedford residents and their families, and the programs and services available to them.
+- Educate the public regarding the needs and skills of older Bedford residents and their families and caregivers, and the programs and services available to them.

 - Assess existing resources and advocate for more to close gaps and respond to the needs of a growing older population.

 - Coordinate programs and services with other town departments and the elder service network in the region and state.